 - How are students like mine doing in:

 - Reading

 - Math

 - Science

 - History

 - I want to know more than math and reading performance.
 Are there other measures that show me how students perform? □ Yes □ No

 If so, what are they?

-- How much are students learning during a school year?
-Are students progressing and growing? - How do I know students were prepared for kindergarten before they started?
+• How much are students learning during a school year?
+Are students progressing and growing?

 Look for Spanish, but also languages like Chinese, Arabic, and more.